conwe007/Elementary-Cellular-Automata/README.md

 ```
 to compile this program.
 This program compiles on Unix with gcc 7.4.0.
 SDL must be installed on the compiling machine.
 To install SDL, see https://wiki.libsdl.org/Installation
 ### To Execute
 This project allows for multiple different flags to be specified at runtime.
+All flags are optional.
 Flags with an argument in brackets afterwards must have both the flag and the argument specified to be valid.
 The flags are as follows:

 -c [number of cells]: Number of cells in the array.
 Represented as the horizontal width.
 If this flag is not set, the program defaults to the value specified in cellular_automata.h.